normesta/azure-storage-azcopy/README.md

 ### Find help from your command prompt

-Add AzCopy to your system path and open a command prompt window.
-Then, to see a list of commands, type `azcopy` and then press the ENTER key.
+First, add AzCopy to your system path, and then open a command prompt window.

+To see a list of commands, type `azcopy` and then press the ENTER key.

 To learn about a specific command, type `azCopy` followed by the name of the command.